 They are easily absorbed by the skin and are safely applied topically.
 This is, of course, when you use a trusted product.
 This infographic shows the areas in which we might apply essential oils to our bodies topically.

 For topical applications, do a skin test for potential irritations.
-Additionally, not all essential oils are to be applied in full strength on either humans or animals.
+Additionally, not all are to be applied in full strength on either humans or animals.
 Instead, use a carrier oil such as coconut oil to dilute for topical use.
-Moreover, please remember to do a skin test with any essential oil.
+But, please take precautionary measures and remember to do a skin test first with any essential oil.

 Some oils have rich culinary histories and are used as dietary supplements for a holistic wellness strategy.
 Additionally, some are used as flavorings in drinks and cooked food.